khanmjk/altsoftwareplanning/README.md

     * Pull in "Committed" initiatives from the backlog/roadmap or add new ones specific to the plan.
     * Assign detailed SDE Year estimates per team.
     * Mark critical initiatives as "Protected".
 Drag and drop to prioritize.
-    * Use "Capacity Scenarios" and the "Apply Capacity Constraints?" toggle to analyze.
+    * Use "Capacity Scenarios" and the "Apply Constraints & AI Gains (Net)?" toggle to analyze.
-    * Review "Team Load Summary".
+    * Review the "Enhanced Team Load Summary" table to see detailed capacity and loading.
     * **Save Current Plan Order & Estimates**.
 7.  **Forecast Resources (Optional):** Navigate to "Resource Forecasting" for team-specific hiring and availability modeling.